-- A systematic, theory-based understanding of the natural sciences applicable to the discipline and awareness of relevant social sciences. - Knowledge, including efficient resource use, environmental impacts, whole-life cost, re-use of resources, net zero carbon and similar concepts, that supports engineering design and operations in a practice area. - Knowledge of the role of engineering in society and identified issues in engineering practice in the discipline, such as the professional responsibility of an engineer to public safety and sustainable development.
+- A systematic, theory-based understanding of the natural sciences applicable to the subdiscipline and awareness of relevant social sciences. - Knowledge, including efficient resource use, environmental impacts, whole-life cost, re-use of resources, net zero carbon and similar concepts, that supports engineering design and operations using the technologies of a practice area. - Knowledge of the role of technology in society and identified issues in applying engineering technology, such as public safety and sustainable development.